top of page

 collapse icons-02.png

-SITHFAB002 Provide responsible service of alcohol
+SITHFAB021 Provide responsible service of alcohol

-This unit describes the performance outcomes, skills and knowledge required to responsibly sell or serve alcohol.
+This unit describes the performance outcomes, skills and knowledge required to responsibly sell, serve or supply alcohol.

 This unit covers the RSA skill and knowledge requirements common to all States and Territories.
 Some legislative requirements and knowledge will differ across borders.
-In some cases after completion of this unit, state and territory liquor authorities require candidates to complete a bridging course to address these specific differences.
+In some cases, after completion of this unit, state and territory liquor authorities require candidates to complete a bridging course to address these specific differences.

 Those developing training to support this unit must consult the relevant state or territory liquor licensing authority to determine any accreditation arrangements for courses, trainers and assessors.